r-e-miranda/Fits-Visualizer/README.md

 # Fits-Visualizer
 Fits data visualization with support for images and tables.
-Just starting this project, so WIP :p
+This is just a test :p